digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/kms/external_key_storage/external_key_storage_gcp.rst

     |                   | - **Key Algorithms:** `EC_SIGN_P256_SHA256` or `EC_SIGN_P384_SHA384`  | - **Key Algorithm:** `RSA_DECRYPT_OAEP_2048_SHA256` |
     +-------------------+-----------------------------------------------------------------------+-----------------------------------------------------+

-Below are links to guides on how to manually initialize participant and domain nodes.
+Below are links to guides on how to manually initialize participant and sync domain nodes.
 In those guides, keys are generated using console commands such as:

 .. code-block:: none